dabzse/dabzse.github.io/README.md

 # !IMPORTANT

 ---

 ## this is almost up-to-date of my "portfolio" / "CV"

 ---

-## updated: June 21, 2022
+## updated: August 21, 2023

-### and will be translated to Enlish too, just have to find time for it...
+### and maybe will be translated to English too, just have to find time for it

 ---